What Is A Diesel Heater?

 See Also: Mr. Heater Little Buddy Reviewed & Tested For Camping

-The fuel pump and motor are made to run extra quietly.
 You shouldn’t get that annoying ticking noise that is often found with more budget friendly diesel air heaters.

 There’s a lot more included with the Espar as well.
-You get pretty much everything you need including a small fuel line.
+You get pretty much everything you need, including a small fuel line.

-The only thing you won’t get is an external fuel tank or a standpipe but you can purchase one separately here (click to view on Amazon).
+The only thing you won’t get is an external fuel tank or a standpipe, but you can purchase one separately here (click to view on Amazon).

 The Eberspacher Espar Airtronic S2 Diesel Heater is another perfect option for van dwellers or full time RVers who live in small motorhomes or trailers.

-It’s definitely one of the more high end options but you get quality assurance and an incredibly well built diesel heater with a very useful automatic altitude adjuster.
+It’s definitely one of the more high end options, but you get quality assurance and an incredibly well-built diesel heater with a very useful automatic altitude adjuster.

 PROS

-- Efficient
+• Efficient

-- Low Electrical Consumption
+• Low Electrical Consumption

-- Fast Startup
+• Fast Startup

-- Quiet
+• Quiet

-- High Quality Parts & Build
+• High Quality Parts & Build

-- Small But Powerful
+• Small But Powerful

-- Built In Altitude Adjuster For Up To 10,000 Feet
+• Built In Altitude Adjuster For Up To 10,000 Feet

 CONS

-- Very High End
+• Very High End

-- No Fuel Tank Included
+• No Fuel Tank Included

 Now for the more budget friendly diesel heater options.

-This company makes a few different sizes of diesel heaters but the 5 kW or 17,000 BTU version is a good overall size for vans and campers.
+Vevor makes a few different sizes of diesel heaters but the 5 kW or 17,000 BTU version is a good overall size for vans and campers.

-Made with an aluminum alloy case the heater itself is 15.35 inches long, 5.7 inches wide, and 5.7 inches tall.
+Made with an aluminum alloy case the heater itself is 15.35 inches long, 4.5 inches wide, and 5.7 inches tall.
 It weighs around 10 lbs.

-The energy usage is around 140 watts when warming up.
 It’s going to take around a minute before it starts, so be prepared for a little more power usage right in the beginning.

 When running the fan will use anywhere from 6 to 40 watts depending on the speed settings.

-The controller is an LCD screen with buttons and there’s also a remote fob included that can start, stop, and adjust the temperature.
+The controller is an remote LCD screen with buttons and there’s also a remote fob included that can start, stop, and adjust the temperature.

 The screen part takes care of things like starting, diagnostics, and more.

-It also has an automatic temperature setting that will turn the heater on when the temperature drops below a set point.
+It has an automatic temperature setting that will turn the heater on when the temperature drops below a set point.

 See Also: Best Portable Electric Heated Blankets For Camping

-There is also an overheating protection feature that will turn off the diesel heater if it gets too hot.
+There is an overheating protection feature that will turn off the diesel heater if it gets too hot.

 The included parts to this diesel heater are really what sets it apart from the higher end versions.

-It comes with everything you need to install it into a van or RV and there’s even a 2.5 gallon fuel tank included.
+It comes with everything you need to install it into a van or RV and there’s even a 2.6 gallon fuel tank included.

 There are manual adjustments you can make for running this 12V heater at higher altitudes but it’s not automatic.